broadinstitute/ml4h/README.md

     git clone git@github.com:broadinstitute/ml.git && cd ml
     ```

-* Run the installations we want to build into the image:
+* Run the installations we want to build into the image after verifying that the script below has the
+desired auto-mounting specified under the `# Mount the persistent disks` section that should look something like
+    ```
+    # Mount the persistent disks
+    sudo mkdir -p /mnt/disks/data
+    echo "UUID=3c62f761-3d8a-42ef-a029-1bfc6fd9be3f /mnt/disks/data ext4 ro,norecovery,discard,defaults,nofail" | sudo tee -a /etc/fstab
+    ```
+  Now run the script:
     ```
     sudo scripts/gce/ml4cvd-image.sh
     ```